MachoCamacho1/MachoCamacho1/README.md

 - 👋 Hi, I’m @MachoCamacho1
 - 👀 I’m interested in sports, movies and photography!
-- 🌱 I’m currently learning Full Stack Development via Codecademy!
+- 🌱 I’m currently learning Full Stack Development via The Odin Project!
 - 💞️ I’m looking to collaborate on anything really.
 I want to expand my skill set!
 - ⚡ Fun fact: I have ran 3 marathons(26.2 miles x3), I was enlisted in the US military and I am trilingual (English, Spanish, German(A1)).